cosmos/cosmos-sdk/docs/spec/mint/begin_block.md

 # Begin-Block

-## Inflation

-Inflation occurs at the beginning of each block, however inflation parameters are only calculated once per hour.
+Inflation occurs at the beginning of each block, however minting parameters are only calculated once per hour.

-### NextInflationRate
+## NextInflationRate

 The target annual inflation rate is recalculated at the first block of each new hour.
 The inflation is also subject to a rate change (positive or negative)